tpmccallum/bookworm-pdf-harvester/README.md

 ensure that there are no files in any of the other folders (only the lowers level)

+Note: I am wanting to make this more flexible but will stick with this file structure example for now as it fits my purpose

 run the python file

 eg